April 5, 1919 - Dec 2, 2015

-Eva M. Noles is a registered nurse, a nursing educator, and a former Director of Nursing at Buffalo, New York’s world-renowned Roswell Park Cancer Institute.
-The first African-American nurse to train in Buffalo, Eva actually retired twice only to come back to train many people how to provide various levels of healthcare.
-She was with Roswell Park Cancer Institute Park for over 30 years, serving in many capacities.
+Eva M. Noles was a registered nurse, a nursing educator, and a former Director of Nursing at Buffalo, New York’s world-renowned Roswell Park Cancer Institute.
+The first African-American nurse to train in Buffalo, Eva actually retired twice only to come back to train many people on how to provide various levels of healthcare.
+She was with Roswell Park Cancer Institute for over 30 years, serving in many capacities.

 Eva Malinda Noles was born Eva Bateman in Cleveland, Ohio on April 5, 1919.
 Her family settled in Buffalo, New York in1928.
 She graduated from Hutchinson Central High School in 1932.
 After high school, Eva began thinking about her future.
 For a young African-American woman in the 1900s, options were usually limited to such things as house cleaning, cooking or child-rearing.

 As part of a dare from a friend, Eva courageously applied and was accepted to the E. J. Meyer Memorial Hospital School of Nursing (now Erie County Medical Center) after high school.
 Although she was admitted into the nursing program, Eva was not fully accepted in the school and encountered many subtle forms of racial prejudice, even right up to graduation.

 In 1940, she finished at the top of her class and became the first African-American woman to be trained as a registered nurse in Buffalo.
 However, prejudice didn’t end with her diploma from the school of nursing.
 It followed her into her first years of working at her profession.
 After establishing herself in the field, she went on to earn a Bachelor of Science degree in Nursing in 1962 and a Master of Arts degree in Education in 1967 from the University at Buffalo.